 WHEELBARROW RELAY (wide, in or out)

 – Method: Establish a starting line and, 20 feet away, a turning line.
 The patrols line up in relay formation at the starting line.
-On signal, the first Scout from each patrol places his hands on the floor and the second Scout grasps his ankles and lifts his legs.
-In this position, they travel to the turning line, with the first player traveling on his hands.
+On signal, the first Scout from each patrol places their hands on the floor and the second Scout grasps their ankles and lifts their legs.
+In this position, they travel to the turning line, with the first player traveling on their hands.
 On reaching the turning line, they reverse positions and return, tagging the second pair of Scouts, who follow the same procedure.
 Continue the relay until all patrol members have competed with the same amount of entries.

 – Scoring: The patrol to finish first wins.